squeletec/fluent-api-generator/README.md

 - `@fluent.api.full.FluentBuilder`: generates separate interface, and it's implementation.

 #### 2.3 Fluent sender for beans with setter
-Very similar to fluent builder described above is `@FLuentSender`.
+Very similar to fluent builder described above is `@FluentSender`.
 It also generates fluent interface for applying setter methods on an underlying object (e.g. a PoJo).

 Additionally it associates this builder with consumer method of the result, and generates terminal method so, that it